 At first sight, Dalton's law and partial pressure theory appear to conflict.

 If as Dalton states; each gas in a mixture of gases should be treated independently, the pressure in a container of mixed gases should be the maximum individual pressure.
 But this is not the case; partial pressure theory tells us that the total pressure is the sum of the individual gases.
-This anomaly may be explained as follows:

 The positive electrical charge in all atomic protons (e') will repel all other atoms, irrespective of atomic number, but such repulsion is random.